waggle-sensor/sage-ecr/docker_auth/README.md

 # docker registry with auth for ECR

 SAGE uses [docker_auth](https://github.com/cesanta/docker_auth) for authentication and authorization of the ECR docker registry.
-SAGE specific code is integrated as a plugin into docker_auth.
+SAGE specific code is integrated as plugins into docker_auth.
+One plugin is for authentication (`sage_plugin`) and one plugin is for authorization `sage_plugin_z`.

 The latest docker_auth image with SAGE plugin is `sagecontinuum/docker_auth:latest`.